Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step4.md

    shell.json
    ```

    The bitstream needs to be in bin format so that fpgamanager can load it.
-Convert bit filt to bit.bin file with the following commands.
+Convert `.bit` file to `.bit.bin` file with the following commands.

    ```bash
    cd vadd_system/Package